Henrocker/NSG-4G-celldb/README.md

 ## Why does this exist?

-Cell database is a CSV file containing information of 4G eNbs (Towers) only from operators in Germany (262-01, -02 & -03).
+Cell database is a CSV file containing information of 4G eNbs (4G Towers).
 All values are comma-separated.
 This file can be imported into NSG to display tower location, cell sectors and their respective azimuth (quite like cellmapper does).

 [![example](https://raw.githubusercontent.com/Henrocker/NSG-4G-celldb/main/example.PNG)]()